Freysi21/Jalapenopapi/README.md

 ## What it is

-Is a library of abstract classes aimed to provide applications common access to a datatable in sql server by using EF core tools.
+Is a library of abstract classes aimed to provide applications common access to a table in sql server by using EF core tools.
 This access consists of

 - Get